soxueren/atsd/api/meta/metric/list.md

-# Metric: List
+# Metrics: List

 ## Description

-Retrieve a list of metrics matching the specified filter conditions.
+Retrieve a list of metrics matching the specified filters.

 ## Request